Negru-Diana/C/Gestiune_administratie_bloc (OOP)/README.md

       -  Validates correct apartment numbers and expense amounts.

-      -  Prevents the addition or deletion of non-existent records.
+      -  Prevents the addition of existent records or deletion of non-existent records.

 ## 🗂️ Data Persistence
 The system employs a file-based data storage approach, making it easy to implement and maintain: